 When are utility bills due?

-All utility bills are mailed out on the last business day of the month.
+Utility bills are usually mailed out on the last business day of the month.
 The bills are due by the 25th of the following month.
 If the 25th falls on a weekend or holiday, the due date is extended until the next City business date.

 What can I do if I cannot pay my bill by the due date?